spacetelescope/slitlessutils/docs/instrumentfiles.rst

      - The units of the images to be written.
    * - File suffix
      - ``flt`` or ``flc``
-     - The file suffix in the HST parlance.
+     - The file suffix in the HST parlance for without and with the CTE corrections.
    * - Path
      - ``str``
      - | The relative path from the ``yaml`` file where the files for this